turing-lab/HoverGames/README.md

 MapViz is a GPS visual interface that makes possible to generate maps, rutes and point positions on a global localization enviroment.

 ## Bill of materials
-Aditional to the NXP Drone kit our team add some components to the system.
+Aditional to the NXP Drone Kit our team add some components to the system.

 | Descriptión                   | Price   |
 |-------------------------------|--------:|